The d'Alembert Inevitability Theorem: Introduction

 \section{Introduction}

-Functional equations often arise when one requires that a quantity associated to ratios behaves consistently under multiplicative composition.
-Such consistency principles appear naturally in many contexts, including the theory of functional equations, information geometry, and models of ratio-based costs.
+Functional equations often arise when one requires that a quantity associated with ratios behaves consistently under multiplicative composition.
+Such consistency principles appear naturally in many contexts, including the theory of {functional equations} ~\cite{Aczel,Davison, EbanksStetkaer, Hyers,Kuczma}, information geometric theory involving multiplicative models, and~models of ratio-based~costs.

-The classical d'Alembert functional equation
+The classical d'Alembert functional {equation}

-is one of the central equations in the theory of functional equations.
-Its continuous solutions are the cosine-type functions $\cosh(\alpha t)$ and $\cos(\alpha t)$ (see \cite{Aczel,Kuczma,StetkaerBook}).
-Many nonlinear functional relations reduce to this equation after suitable transformations.
+{is one of} the central equations in the theory of functional equations. {The origin goes back to d'Alembert's derivation of the parallelogram law of forces~\cite{dAlembert1769}.
+Poisson~\cite{Poisson1804} gave a rigorous treatment of solutions, and~Picard~\cite{Picard1922} studied its relation with non-Euclidean geometry.} Its continuous solutions are the cosine-type functions $\cosh(\alpha t)$ and $\cos(\alpha t)$ (see~\cite{Aczel,Kuczma,StetkaerBook}).
+Many nonlinear functional relations reduce to this equation after suitable~transformations.

-In \cite{WZ1}, a rigidity result for \( F : \mathbb{R}_{>0} \to \mathbb{R} \) is obtained.
+In~\cite{WZ1}, a~rigidity result for \( F : \mathbb{R}_{>0} \to \mathbb{R} \) is obtained.
 Assuming the polynomial composition law

 together with the curvature calibration

 the function \( F \) is uniquely determined.
 The unique solution is the canonical reciprocal cost